top of page

 Municipal officials have confirmed they are aware of the proposal and are directing residents to participate in the consultation process.
 Community members are encouraged to review proposed routes and submit feedback through the ALTO Interactive Map:

-Residents can also share their concerns directly with local Member of Parliament Philip Lawrence at philip.lawrence@parl.gc.ca and consider joining local advocacy groups or community organizations to help amplify their voices.
+Residents can also share their concerns directly with Member of Parliament Philip Lawrence at philip.lawrence@parl.gc.ca and consider joining local advocacy groups or community organizations to help amplify their voices.

 While still in the consultation phase, the project has sparked significant concern among residents who fear the long term impacts of a high speed rail line through the region.